-Dutch elections: Europe's far-right populists fail first test
+Dutch election: Europe's far-right populists fail first test

 Coalition talks to begin

-More than 28 parties took part in the vote and, with no party winning a majority of seats, a multi-party governing coalition will have to be formed.
+More than 28 parties took part in the election and, with none winning a majority, a coalition is inevitable.

-Final results are not expected to be known until possibly Friday, the head of the ANP election service Mark Westerhoff said.
+Final results may not be known before Friday, the head of the ANP election service Mark Westerhoff said.
 There are 22 of 388 municipalities left to report.

-When the results are official, Rutte will begin negotiations to form government.
-Other potential coalition partners include the GroenLinks (Green left) Party and the Socialist Party, which according to initial results are poised to win 14 seats each.
+When the results are complete, Rutte will begin negotiations to form a government.
+Potential partners include the GroenLinks (Green left) Party and the Socialist Party, which were poised to win 14 seats each.

-Support for the PVDA (Labour) party, which had been Rutte's previous partner in government, plunged from 38 seats to just nine.
+Support for the PVDA (Labour) party, which had been Rutte's partner in government, plunged from 38 seats to nine.

-In his victory speech, Rutte appeared ready to negotiate.
+In his victory speech, Rutte struck a conciliatory note.

 "Now in the next couple of weeks and months it is important to unite the country, we have to make sure that we form a stable government so that the country for the next four years can be governed wisely," he said.